One Big Beautiful Bill Act (OBBBA)

 Federal Loan Borrowing Caps:

-- Undergraduate and Parent PLUS Loans: As of July 1, 2026, Parent PLUS Loans are capped at $20,000 per student per year, with a $65,000 lifetime limit.
-Undergraduate annual loan limits will not change but count toward a new lifetime limit.
+• Undergraduate and Parent PLUS Loans: As of July 1, 2026, Parent PLUS Loans are capped at $20,000 per student per year, with a $65,000 lifetime limit.
+While annual base limits remain the same, overall borrowing may be affected by proration and the new lifetime borrowing limit.

-- Graduate Borrowers: Direct Unsubsidized Loans are limited to $20,500 per year and a $100,000 total cap for the degree.
+• Graduate Borrowers: Direct Unsubsidized Loans are limited to $20,500 per year and a $100,000 aggregate borrowing limit for graduate study.

-- Professional Programs: Direct Unsubsidized Loans can be up to $50,000 per year with a $200,000 lifetime borrowing limit.
+• Professional Programs: Direct Unsubsidized Loans can be up to $50,000 per year with a $200,000 aggregate borrowing limit for professional study.

 How is my loan amount calculated if I’m not full-time?